Seagate/cortx-re/solutions/community-deploy/CORTX-Deployment.md

 ```
       echo "hostname=$(hostname),user=root,pass=rootuserpassword" > hosts && cat hosts
 ```
    - Execute `cluster-setup.sh` to setup K8s cluster on your VM.
-If you want run pods on to master node as well then we need to give first input parameter for `cluster-setup.sh` script true else false.
+If you wanted to run pods on to master node as well then we need to give first input parameter for `cluster-setup.sh` script true else false.
 If you have single node cluster then pass input parameter should be true.
 ```
       ./cluster-setup.sh true
 ```